Tucson couple passes away 8 days apart from COVID-19

 “I think there are still so many people out there that think that this isn't real and it's real.
 It's here, it's right here in Tucson,” said Madsen.

 Madsen said her aunt and uncle believed in science.
-They wore masks, limited gatherings and made sure to host the gatherings outside and socially distant— like they did just weeks before they passed.
+They wore masks, limited gatherings, and made sure to host the gatherings outside and socially distant— like they did just weeks before they passed.

 She said it was bittersweet when she got vaccinated herself knowing her aunt and uncle were so close.